Skip to content

 There are multiple methods for automatically applying a label to emails and documents based on their content in Microsoft 365, two of the key ones are:

-Label API: Label API is a pay per use API that can label up to 75k files a day.
-It can be used to override manual labeled files.
+Label API: Label API is a metered API that charges for use.
+It applies sensitivity labels to files at rest and can be used to override manual labeled files.

 Client-side auto-labeling: Client-side auto-labeling happens on the client workstation as the user creates or edits a document or email using Word, Excel, PowerPoint, Outlook, and Office web applications (OWA).
 Depending on the content detected, the label is applied automatically or recommended to the users based on the properties of the label.
 A default label can also be assigned to documents and emails.
 This form of client-side labeling does not evaluate document content based on conditions defined on a global policy, but it is based on properties defined for each label.